benoittouron/katacoda-scenarios/02-hello-docker/finish.md

 # You rock !

-Try the next scenario to run RockTest without Docker.
+Let's go to the next scenario, to have a look at RockTest syntax.

+Happy Rock'in !